godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/overview.md

 ## Current Version

-Current version of Godwoken is v1.1 beta.
+The current version of Godwoken is v1.1 beta.

 ## Godwoken Public Networks